Please click here to access the latest government guidance.

 At the end of school Year 4 and Year 5 pupils will be dismissed onto the playground to waiting parents.
 Year 6 pupils will be dismissed through the red doors by the hall and make their way down the side of the school building on the fenced path to the school gates.

 Registers for all classes will close at 9.15am.

 Any pupil who arrives after this time will be marked as late.

 Where parents / carers have brother or sisters in different year groups with different start times - these pupils can enter the school and their classroom when their younger pupils start school.

 At the end of the school day parents / carers will need to wait for older siblings on the playground until they are dismissed at 3.15pm.
 In order so as not to disrupt learning older pupils will not be able to be collected early except in exceptional circumstance.

-If you have any questions, queries or points to raise about these arrangements please do not hesitate to email: firstname.lastname@example.org
+If you have any questions, queries or points to raise about any of these arrangements please do not hesitate to email: firstname.lastname@example.org